 General Data Protection Regulation for the EU (GDPR)

-Global Data Privacy Regulation (GDPR) goes live this month.
-These EU regulations will affect any firm doing business in EU or involving EU citizens.
+Global Data Privacy Regulation (GDPR).
+These EU regulations affect any firm doing business in EU or involving EU citizens.

 To help you with developing your own EU policies we've created a storeroom of useful articles.

 We recommend you take a good look at what's there and download the pieces you find most useful.

 Bits+Bytes: privacy laws that will change the internet forever, listen to this Radio New Zealand broadcast:

 Check out these two great recorded webinars by Dr Michelle Goddard, Director of Policy & Communication, EFAMRO:

 The EU General Data Protection Regulation (GDPR) is the most important change in data privacy regulation in 20 years.